jonathanhogg/coderdojo-sequencer/Sequencer.md

 If you press **Run** from **Buffer 0** you'll hear a ticking sound - like a metronome, or clicktrack that musicians use to keep time when they're making recordings.
 This is our looper program running, as you can hear, there's not anything in the loop yet.

-Each tick is the start of a beat and we're going to divide each beat into 4 subbeats.
+Each tick is the start of a beat and we're going to divide each beat into 4 sub-beats.

 Think of our looper as an empty grid.
 Each box represents a sub-beat and to start with each box in the grid is empty.
 We want to fill it up with sounds, like in the diagram below: